148 National Dishes around the world

 A marinaded piece of beef, usually an inexpensive cut that is braised in red wine vinegar, nutmeg, cloves, peppercorns, cinnamon, juniper berries and ginger.
 Served with fabulous potato dumplings and red cabbage.

-Layers of sautéed eggplant and/or potatoes and spicy ground lamb topped with Béchamel sauce and baked.
+A kind of Greek lasagne with layers of sautéed eggplant and/or potatoes and spicy ground lamb topped with Béchamel sauce and baked.

 Italy – national dishes